Honor Guard Company (Belarus): Foreign parades

 In 2014, a colour guard took part in Bastille Day military parade in France marking the centennial of the outbreak of the First World War.
 During the 2010 Caracas Independence Day parade in Fort Tiuna, the company performed its own unique drill routine.
 It was also represented at the parade on Heroes' Avenue.
 Those who participated in the trip were presented with an engraved watch from President Alexander Lukashenko.
-In 2013, 2016, 2017 and 2019, it sent a exhibition team to Moscow with the Exemplary Military Band to participate in the Spasskaya Tower Military Music Festival and Tattoo on Red Square.
+In 2013, 2016, 2017 and 2019, it sent an exhibition team to Moscow with the Exemplary Military Band to participate in the Spasskaya Tower Military Music Festival and Tattoo on Red Square.
 The members of the company have also taken part in the 2015 China Victory Day Parade.
 In 2020, it participated in the 75th anniversary Moscow Victory Day Parade on Red Square for the first time.
 During the parade, the banners of the Zheleznyak Partisan Detachment and three units who participated in the Minsk Offensive were carried by the company.